 Located in Fairfax County, Virginia and 20 miles south of Washington, D.C., Fort Belvoir is a unique Army installation.
 Fort Belvoir serves as a strategic sustaining base and is home to the headquarters for the Defense Logistics Agency, Defense Technical Information Service, Defense National Stockpile Center, and many others.

-Find information about Fort Belvoir including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Fort Belvoir including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units

 Fort Belvoir has a global mission, “to provide worldwide logistical and administrative support to all the armed services.”
 There are Army, Navy, Air Force, and Department of the Treasury missions all co-located here, along with offices/activities/operations of the the following who have all called Belvoir home:

 - Defense Logistics Agency

 - Defense Fuel Supply Center

 - Army Management Staff College